-For instance, if I’m buying a pack of band-aids, I might need only one or two sources of information, but if I’m buying a car, I’m probably going to need like 18-20 sources of information because it is such a high investment.
-So, in that case, you should be able to understand the goal of that person making that decision and the possible risks they see associated with it.
+For example, consider a scenario where I’m purchasing a pack of band-aids.
+In this case, I might only rely on one or two sources of information.
+However, if I’m in the market for a car, my information needs would dramatically increase.
+Because it’s such a high investment, I’d probably need around 18-20 different sources of information.
+You should be able to understand the goal of that person making that decision and the possible risks they see associated with it.

 And the whole intention behind doing this is to take them from being problem aware to solution aware to eventually making a decision/purchasing a product and then getting the most out of it later on.
 That way, they are going to become your loyal, long-term, and repeat customers.

 In all, doing this opens a gateway to a lot of unique opportunities to transform them into the kind of customers we want and gradually move them a level up that audience hierarchy.